-Make sure you're using some sort of a tracking service, like Google Analytics, to measure the traffic and conversions that come to your landing pages.
+Make sure you’re using some sort of tracking service, like Google Analytics, to measure the traffic and conversions that come to your landing pages.

 A good way to start is to create two identical landing pages, then change only 1 element on one of them.
 It can be anything you want to test.
-For example, an image, headline text, call to action button color, call to action text, even something as simple as text font.
+For example, an image, headline text, call to action button color, call to action text, even something as simple as a text font.
 Whatever you change, make sure it is only one thing.

 The reason for that is to make sure that whatever the results are you know exactly what caused it.
 This is called A/B split testing.

-You can have more than two pages in you split test, keeping changes to one element.
+You can have more than two pages in your split test, keeping changes to one element.
 But the more pages you have, the more traffic you need to be certain of your results.
-There's no magic number, but the bigger the better.
+There’s no magic number, but the bigger the better.